|Guinn 'Big Boy' Williams|

 (Courtesy of Les Adams)

-The first screen adaptation of a Three Mesquiteers novel was THE LAW OF 45's (Normandy, 1935) starring Williams and Al St. John.
-St. John was as 'Stoney Martin' and not Stony Brooke, and Big Boy's character was Tucson 'Two-Gun' Smith.
+Among the initial screen adaptations of a Three Mesquiteers novel was THE LAW OF 45's (Normandy, 1935) - the other film was POWDERSMOKE RANGE (RKO, 1935).
+45's starred Williams and Al St. John.
+St. John portrayed 'Stoney Martin', and Big Boy's character was Tucson 'Two-Gun' Smith.
+There was no Stony Brooke or Lullaby Joslin characters in this ultra low budget oater.
 Other than changing the character names around, scripter Robert Tansey stayed close to William Colt MacDonald's original novel.

 (Courtesy of Les Adams)

 Above, a photo of a lobby card showing Williams with a neck lock on Martin Garralaga.
 Was a 'Normandy Picture' and this lobby card image is from the original release.